swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 <a name="representation-as-identity-providers"></a>
 #### 1.3.1.
 Representation as Identity Providers

-An actor offering BankID authentication can choose to represent its services as **one** BankID Identity Provider supporting all different BankID methods, or to expose **several** Identity Provider instances, one for each BankID method.
+An actor offering BankID services can choose to use **one** BankID Identity Provider supporting all different BankID methods, or use **several** Identity Provider instances, one for each BankID method.

 Services that support all methods within one Identity Provider instance usually displays a question to the user before authentication starts, where the user chooses between "Using BankID on this device or another device".
 In an environment where a discovery service (or similar) is being used, this means that the user has to make two choices before the actual authentication process starts; first at the discovery service where the user selects "BankID" and then at the BankID Identity Provider where the user selects the type of BankID authentication to use.